yegor256/blog/_posts/2014/oct/2014-10-08-continuous-integration-is-dead.md

 on page 55:

-> Crucially, if the build fails, the development team stops whatever they are doing and fixes the problem immediately
+> Crucially, if the build fails, the development team stops whatever they are doing and fixes the problem immediately.

 This is what doesn't work and can't work.